 According to the profile analysis above, the SOL density gradient shows larger variation than other boundary gradients, and thus might serve as the free energy drive for the SOL QCF.
 To investigate the response of the SOL QCF to the SOL density profile, the amplitude of the SOL QCF is compared against the SOL density gradient.
 Here, the reflectometry diagnostics \citep{zeng2014performance} are employed to provide the measurements of the density profile with higher time resolution ($\delta t=1$~ms), so that we can trace the response in each inter-ELM cycle.
 As shown in Fig.~\ref{fig:sol-refl}, the higher density fluctuation levels of the SOL QCF are associated with higher SOL density gradients.
 It exhibits a critical density gradient behavior---the density fluctuation shows no clear response at lower density gradient, but increases very rapidly once the critical gradient is exceeded.
-These findings imply that $-\nabla n_{e}^{\mathrm{SOL}}$ is likely the free energy drive for the SOL QCF.
+These findings imply that $-\nabla n_{e}^{\mathrm{SOL}}$ plays an important role in the formation of the SOL QCF.

 The more general responses of the SOL QCF to the SOL electron density, temperature, and pressure gradients are shown in Fig.~\ref{fig:sol-grad}(a) and (b).
 The red and blue data points represent the cases with and without SOL QCF observed, respectively.
 Here, the SOL electron temperature gradient ($-\nabla T_{e}^{\mathrm{SOL}}$) and pressure gradient ($-\nabla P_{e}^{\mathrm{SOL}}$) are plotted against SOL density gradients ($-\nabla n_{e}^{\mathrm{SOL}}$).
 The gradients are averaged over $1.01<\rho<1.08$.
 Clearly, the SOL QCF is found to be correlated with higher SOL density gradient (Fig.~\ref{fig:sol-grad}(a)).
 It may also be associated with higher SOL electron temperature gradient (Fig.~\ref{fig:sol-grad}(a)).
 However, the relative variation of the SOL electron temperature gradient is much smaller than that of the SOL density gradients.
 Specifically, the maximum to minimum ratio of $-\nabla T_{e}^{\mathrm{SOL}}$ is about 2, while the ratio of $-\nabla n_{e}^{\mathrm{SOL}}$ is about 5.
-As a result, $-\nabla P_{e}^{\mathrm{SOL}}$ is almost linearly proportional to $-\nabla n_{e}^{\mathrm{SOL}}$, and the burst of the SOL QCF is associated with higher $-\nabla P_{e}^{\mathrm{SOL}}$ values (Fig.~\ref{fig:sol-grad}(b).
+As a result, $-\nabla P_{e}^{\mathrm{SOL}}$ is almost linearly proportional to $-\nabla n_{e}^{\mathrm{SOL}}$, and the excitation of the SOL QCF is also associated with higher $-\nabla P_{e}^{\mathrm{SOL}}$ values (Fig.~\ref{fig:sol-grad}(b).
 These findings suggest that either $-\nabla n_{e}^{\mathrm{SOL}}$ or $-\nabla P_{e}^{\mathrm{SOL}}$ can serve as the free energy drive for the SOL QCF.